Divesh-Otwani/better-bionic-workshop/simple-examples/README.md

 and clear enough to give you an idea of how things work.

-To learn dash and these tools, you should go through the materials in this order.
+**To learn dash and these tools, you should go through the materials in this order:**

 _Note: You don't need to do all of these.
 Do the first three or four at least_